 - Choose the channels you wish to allow in the '3rd party authentication' box

-If you wish to disable the default Good Grants login, simply select the Disable login form on home page checkbox before saving.
+If you wish to disable the default Good Grants login, simply select the 3rd party authentication only checkbox before saving.

 Good Grants supports social authentication through Facebook, Twitter, WordPress/Drupal, Google, and LinkedIn.
 Simply follow the steps outlined above to enable registration and login for users through these channels.
-Once the selections have been saved, the social buttons will appear on your program's home page for both registration and login as shown below.
+Once the selections have been saved, the social buttons will appear on your program's home page as shown below.

 On the first login via social authentication, the user will be redirected to a login or confirmation screen of the social network provider to verify their identity.
 During this process they may be presented with a consent screen outlining which details the social network provider will share.
 This consent is generated by the social network provider, not Good Grants.
 If the user does not wish to agree to the settings, they can simply cancel the process and register as normal.